|Published Book||"Conversations" with Joachim Steinheuer - Rohan's biography|

 One continuing theme has been the Aberdeen Sound Festival, of which he is a founding patron along with Dame Evelyn Glennie and James MacMillan.
 He has also made regular appearances in Los Angeles as part of the Dilijian concert series, working with Movses Pogossian and Kim Kashkashian.

 It is noteworthy that the classical repertoire has fitted well in programmes alongside the new contemporary works, with Bach in particular playing a prominent part.
-Repeated requests for Rohan to play the Kodaly solo sonata, the Berio Sequenza XIV and Xenakis' Kottos have caused these works to become classics in Rohan's own repertoire, and blazed a trail for other cellists to follow.
+Repeated requests for Rohan to play the Kodaly solo sonata, the Berio Sequenza XIV and Xenakis’ Kottos have caused these works to become classics in Rohan's own repertoire and blazed a trail for other cellists to follow.
 Indeed, many have beaten a path to his door to study Berio’s Sequenza XIV with him, as well as Xenakis’ Kottos, with students coming from as far afield as Brazil, Australia, USA and Canada, not to mention many European countries.

 One line of development has been working as part of a trio with bassoonist Pascal Gallois (now replaced by Elise Jacobsberger) and Magnus Andersson (guitar).
 The first work written for this trio was by John Stringer of York University, followed by a succession of other works especially written for and premiered by them.
 At the same time, Rohan and Magnus continue to give regular recitals together as a duo, including new works written for them.